Spotted owl: Lifespan and mortality

-Diet

 Spotted owls are nocturnal, sit-and-wait predators.
 They often hunt from a perch and swoop or pounce on prey, or may take arboreal prey from tree boles and limbs.
 They do occasionally hunt during the day.
 Although diet varies with location, the majority consists of a few mammalian species.
 Species taken most often are northern flying squirrels (which may comprise more than 30% of total prey) and woodrats (the most common prey overall), including dusky-footed (Neotoma fuscipes), bushy-tailed, (N. cinerea), and Mexican woodrats (N. mexicana).
 In some portions of its range, much of the spotted owl's diet is composed of several other mammals such as deer mice (Peromyscus maniculatus), pocket gophers (Thomomys spp.), voles (Microtus, Clethrionomys, and Phenocomys spp.), snowshoe hares (Lepus americanus), rabbits, and several species of squirrels.
 Bats and non-mammalian prey species are taken to a lesser extent, including birds (smaller owls, jays, woodpeckers, and passerines, including various songbirds), amphibians, reptiles, and insects.

 Conservation

 The IUCN Red List status for the spotted owl is near threatened with a decreasing population trend.
 NatureServe considers the species Vulnerable.
-Many studies assessing the species' population trend have found populations to be in decline.
+All studies assessing the species' population trend have found populations to be in decline.
 Habitat loss due to timber harvesting is generally recognized as the main threat.
-One study reports that competition with the barred owl may also be a major contributor to the decline of spotted owls.
+One study reported that competition with the barred owl is also a major contributor to the decline of the spotted owl.
 Forest and spotted owl management documents often state that severe wildfire is a cause of recent declines in populations of spotted owls, and that mixed-severity fires (5–70% of burned area in high-severity patches, with >75% mortality of dominant vegetation) pose a primary threat to spotted owl population viability, but a systematic review and meta-analysis found fires created more benefits than costs for spotted owls.

 The northern spotted owl and Mexican spotted owl subspecies are listed as threatened in the United States under the Endangered Species Act (ESA).
-The California spotted owl is not considered to be threatened or endangered by the U.S. Fish and Wildlife Service (USFWS).
-However, it is a species of special concern by the state of California and the United States Forest Service.
+On February 23, 2023, The California spotted owl was proposed for listing under the Endangered Species Act by the U.S. Fish and Wildlife Service (USFWS) after 20 years of attempts by environmental groups to get it listed.
+The Coastal-Southern California distinct population segment (DPS) is proposed for endangered status, while the Sierra Nevada DPS is proposed for threatened status with a 4D rule exception.
 The northern spotted owl was one of a few cases where the "God committee", a provision of the Endangered Species Act, has been invoked to decide whether or not to open up more federal forest for commercial logging.
-In a battle between two federal agencies, the Bureau of Land Management and the Fish and Wildlife Service, the committee ruled for the exemption of 1700 acres to the ESA, potentially allowing the extinction of the species.
+In a battle between two federal agencies, the Bureau of Land Management, and the Fish and Wildlife Service, the committee ruled for the exemption of 1,700 acres from the ESA.
 The legal battle went on at different levels, creating a complex case study in environmental law.